Ministry Of Health Obtains GC-Mark Certification In Knowledge Management - UrduPoint

 Dr. Al Serkal pointed to the importance of obtaining such an award as the world’s first government entity to get this certification in knowledge management, which coincided with the UAE Reading Month.
 This underlines the ministry’s commitment to creating an innovation-stimulating institutional environment and instilling the culture of knowledge and innovation in the institutional workplace.
 To that end, the ministry provides world-class training services and internationally certified sources in training and knowledge, builds smart learning systems that keep pace with the evolving needs, and fostering relevant local and international partnerships.

-He added, "This would help enhance the efficiency and quality of the performance of the medical, nursing, and administrative staff, as well as advance healthcare service in hospitals, health centres, and customer happiness centres."
+He added: "This would help enhance the efficiency and quality of the performance of the medical, nursing, and administrative staff, as well as advance healthcare service in hospitals, health centers, and customer happiness centers."

 Alhemeiri touched on the importance of the ISO Certification in motivating the staff in the Training & Development Centre to put forward creative ideas that support the institutional and health work as cement the knowledge management, especially in the field of innovating training tools and practices based on the latest relevant technologies and systems.